 - Negotiated cheaper internet

-- Examined all my monthly subscription fees and stopped the ones I didn’t use (sorry Hulu!)
+- Examined all my monthly subscription fees and stopped the ones I didn’t use (sorry Netflix and Hulu!)

 - Paid all my bills on time and managed my bank account to avoid overdraft and late fees

 - Found ways to save on groceries (I like to shop at Trader Joe’s and Aldi)

 - Ate out less

 - Switched from a pedicure every four weeks to every six weeks (or more).